 Dear Community, None of us can avoid the recent news involving the so-called “r*pe academy” and public figures using their positions of power to violate people’s bodies.
 If you are like me, you may be feeling a mix of anger, exhaustion, grief, or even numbness.
 That response makes sense.
 The steady stream of overwhelming information—headline […]

-The Rose Andom Center will be closed on Monday, May 25 in observation of Memorial Day.
+The Rose Andom Center will be closed on Monday, August 3.

 If you need additional support during this time, please contact the National Domestic Violence Hotline at 800-799-SAFE (7233) or SafeHouse Denver’s crisis line at 303-318-9989.
 If you are in immediate danger, please contact 911.